pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

-The error is reported as a stringified dataframe where the `failure_case` index enumerates instances of `height_in_cm` values that failed data validation, the `index` column is the index location of the failure case, and `count` displays the number of instances of a particular failure case.
+The error is reported as a stringified dataframe where the `failure_case` index enumerates instances of `height_in_cm` values that failed data validation, the `person_id` column is the index location of the failure case, and `count` column displays the number of instances of a particular failure case.

 ### Statistical Hypothesis Tests